 The graduation requirement for the ECE M.Eng. degree is based on course credits and concluding experiences.
 Specifically, students must complete at least 30 credit hours of coursework, with at least 24 credits being earned in the ECE department or related technical disciplines (those disciplines will be determined by the student in conjunction with his/her adviser); of those 24 credit hours in the ECE department, at least 12 must be at the 900 level.
-Courses outside of the ECE department can be related to management and/or law (courses in financial management, organizational behavior, economics, accounting, intellectual property, etc.).
-The concluding experiences will be in the form of a technical paper suitable for conference publication and two technical presentations.
+Courses outside the ECE department must be approved by the academic advisor.
+Students must attend 50% of the seminar presentations.
+The academic advisor will coordinate and keep track of the student’s attendance.
+The concluding experiences will be in the form of a technical paper suitable for conference publication and two oral technical presentations.

-Students enrolled in the ECE M.Eng. program are not eligible to serve as teaching assistants (TAs) or research assistants (RAs) except by special permission from the ECE Graduate Committee.
-All transfers into the ECE M.Eng. program from any of the other two ECE graduate programs will require approval by the ECE Graduate Committee through the existing petition process.
-If a student holding a TA or RA position in the ECE Department transfers into the ECE M.Eng. program, they are required to relinquish that position.
+TA and RA positions, scholarships, and tuition waivers are typically not available to M.Eng. students, unless there are special circumstances.
+All transfers into the ECE M.Eng. program from any of the other three ECE graduate programs will require approval by the ECE Graduate Committee through the existing petition process.
+If a student holding a TA or RA position in the ECE department transfers into the ECE M.Eng program, they are required to relinquish that position.

 The objective in requiring a technical paper is to ensure that the student has some facility in documenting technical information.
 The evaluation of that paper is to be performed by the ECE Graduate Committee, and the evaluation will result in either acceptance or rejection of the work submitted.
 The criterion for technical papers to be considered acceptable is that they describe a contemporary technical concept or development with a high degree of depth and clarity.
 The student must be the sole author on the technical paper, and it is to be submitted to the chair of the ECE Graduate Committee electronically before the last day of classes.
 As noted above, technical papers associated with regular ECE graduate courses or independent studies may be used to satisfy the requirement, as are papers prepared for technical conferences or publications.
 Papers accepted for presentation at refereed conferences or for publication in refereed journals will automatically satisfy the technical paper requirement.
 For these papers, students can petition to have the sole authorship requirement waived.